Skip to main content

 Written by Sunny

-• Registering as a bidder gives the auction manager permission to charge the payment method on file either immediately after each item is won, or cumulatively at the end of the auction.
+• Registering as a bidder gives the auction manager permission to charge the payment method on file either:

 sample receipt for auto-charge auction

-• Winners will receive a payment request for item(s) won and will need to click the Pay for Items button or link to complete their transaction.
+• Winners will receive a text and email notification of their items won, followed by a payment request for the item(s) won.
+They must click the Pay for Items button or link to complete their transaction.

 pay for items example